 Working as a health information technician, sometimes called a medical billing specialist, is a challenging, rewarding, and stable career.
 The role requires you to assist clinicians through administrative support.
 You’ll be responsible for communicating complex health data to insurance providers and collaborating with other administrative staff to obtain reimbursement for services offered by the medical facility.

 Health information technicians must be able to read and understand medical records to determine the appropriate coding and generate bills for clinical services.
-Medical records are highly detailed documents meant to encapsulate everything that occurs during a doctor’s appointment or procedure.
+Medical records are highly detailed documents encapsulating everything during a doctor’s appointment or procedure.
 You will use highly specific coding and terminology because patient safety depends on clarity.

-Health information technicians must understand anatomy so that they can create accurate invoices that reflect the services offered in a medical facility.
-Bills without adequate documentation are rejected and denied payment.
+Health information technicians must understand anatomy to create accurate invoices that reflect the services offered in a medical facility.
+Bills with adequate documentation are accepted and allow payment.
 Your knowledge of anatomy and ability to interpret medical records will help you apply proper codes on the initial invoice.
 It also enables you to understand any denials and research ways to appeal.